yokawasa/actions-samples/README.md

 # actions-samples

-A collection of GitHub Actions samples and tips
+A collection of GitHub Actions workflow samples and tips

 ![](assets/logo.png)